-There will be substantial financial penalties for non-compliance, so this isn’t one for the ‘nice to have’ pile.
+There are substantial financial penalties for non-compliance, so this isn’t one for the ‘nice to have’ pile.
 The law says your hair/beauty salon or barbershop must follow the rules set out in GDPR.

 GDPR stands for General Data Protection Regulation.
-GDPR will replace the Data Protection Act 1998 (DPA).
+It replaced the Data Protection Act 1998 (DPA).

 GDPR applies to all the personal data your hair/beauty salon or barbershop holds about people, both electronically on computers and on paper (for example, client health questionnaires).
 It is safest to assume that it covers personal information held in any format.